eip-home/eip-headers/draft-eip-headers-definitions.md

 ~~~

 In this approach, we can have 256 codes of one byte, 65536 codes of 2 bytes
 and 2^24 codes of 3 bytes.
+The codes of one byte will be referred to as "Short codes", the codes of two bytes will be referred to as "Extended codes", the codes of three bytes will be referred to as "Double extended codes".

 ## Decision on the approach for EIP LTVs